mkrostewitz/mit-mern-full-stack-development-course/mit-mern-week-9/realtime-bustracker/readme.md

 - [Licenses](#licenses)

 ## Project Description
-the Realtime Bus tracker app is based on a mapbox streetview map for the city of Boston.
+The Realtime Bus tracker app is based on a mapbox streetview map for the city of Boston.
 It allow you to track all buses within the City of Boston in realtime, including their status and available number of seats.

 <img src="./assets/Tracker-Preview.png" />